|

 ' Love, one of the others would be much better,

-This little chap's the runt of the litter, his head's too big for
+This little chap's the runt of the litter,

 those legs - they look like sticks! '